Getting The Basics Right

 The search results will show you those people who are your direct, 2nd or 3rd degree connections.
 The more broadly connected you are, the more people you will be able to contact this way.

 While the advanced search tool will generally give you better results, there’s nothing stopping you from looking at the connections of specific people in your network too.
 You may find some people hide this information, while others won’t.

 Another great way to connect with people is by participating in LinkedIn groups.
 You can find such groups by using the search function and looking up key words and phrases.
 Once you’ve joined one you’ll be able to contact people you have no connection with at all, just because you are both in the same group.

-LinkedIn only works as a lead generation tool if you leave your sales hat at the door (despite having a sales intent behind your actions).
+LinkedIn only works as an outbound lead generation tool if you leave your sales hat at the door (despite having a sales intent behind your actions).
 Make sure you never act like a spammer.
 It is very easy to fall into this trap, even if you don’t intend to, so always guard against it.